 That night, mom went to bed early as she did not feel well.
-I stayed on the sofa in the sitting room and made myself comfortable on the sofa.
+I made myself comfortable on the sofa.
 I was afraid that she would show up but figured she would find no one in my room and decide to haunt someone else.
 The sitting room was dark except a light from outside that shown in.
-I said my prayers, but when I was about to close my eyes, I seen her standing in front of me.
+I said my prayers, but when I was about to close my eyes, I saw her standing in front of me.
 I started shaking in fear and asked her to get out.
 She looked at me straight in the eyes and whispered something.
 I begged her not to hurt me, and she walked around as If she was confused or frustrated.
 Then she walked into the fireplace.

 She was definitely not part of my imagination.
 She was a real ghost.

 The next day, before I was going to bed, I cuddled up against mom.
 For the first time in weeks, she was smiling and said that at least we had each other.
 I asked her could I sleep in her bed, and she asked why?
 I told her about the girl who was haunting me.
 She gave me a hug and said that she knew Dad leaving us was hard on us, and now my mind was reacting to it.
 She tried to explain that ghosts do not exist and when we die, we go to heaven.
-She said that we had to move on, and at least we had each other.
+She said that we had to move on.
 I smiled.

 I didn’t want to make mom sad or worried again.
 I knew that I saw a ghost.